drone/docs/content/installation/proxy_network.md

 # Overview

 This document provides high-level instructions for configuring Drone to work with a corporate proxy server.
-This may be required when running Drone behind a corporate firewall.
+This may be required when running Drone behind a **corporate firewall**.

 # Http Proxy